EstherUto/kickstarter-analysis/README.md

 A playwright has requested assistance in analysing fundraising trends to determine the best course of action to kickstart their theatre play production.

 ### Purpose
-The purpose of the analysis was to assist a playwright who would like to fundraise $10,000 for their play.
-The playwright has asked for assistance in finding the best course of action based on past plays that initialized fundraising events.
-The goal was to assist the playwright on which factors will maximize their chances of having a successful fundraiser for their play *Fever*.
+The purpose of the analysis was to guide the playwright who would like to fundraise $10,000 for their play on the best course of action for starting a successful fundraiser.

 ## Analysis and Challenges

-A total of 4114 fundraising cases from various categories such as television, drama, documentary, theatre, amongst others were analyzed, although due to the nature of the project of the playwright, the focus was theatre.
+A total of 4114 fundraising cases from various categories such as television, drama, documentary, theatre, amongst others were collated and analyzed, although due to the nature of the project of the playwright, the focus was theatre, specifically plays.

 ### Analysis of Outcomes Based on Launch Date